w3c/webextensions/proposals/split_tabs_proposal.md

 ### Schema

-We will add a new property called “splitId” to the Tab object.
+We will add a new property called “splitViewId`” to the Tab object.
 This will behave similarly to the “groupId” field that already exists.

 ```